yforest-osaka/qcunopt/README.md

 # Executing Compiler Benchmarks

-We provide two types of compiler benchmarking: single-threaded version and single-threaded version.
+We provide two types of compiler benchmarking: single-threaded version and multi-threaded version.
 Please choose one of them and uncomment it.
 And then, run:

 ```bash
 python src/main.py